AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48362-fixes-the-issue-where-the-default-shipping-address-is-used-instead-of-a-new-one.md

 ## Issue

-When a customer adds a new shipping address on the negotiable quote page, the checkout page still uses the default shipping address.
+The default shipping address is used instead of the newly added shipping address when placing an order using a negotiable quote.

 <u>Steps to reproduce</u>: